- What is SocialWork@Simmons?

 What is the student-to-faculty ratio?↑

-SocialWork@Simmons classes are capped at between 12–15 students, ensuring a high faculty-to-student ratio.
+SocialWork@Simmons classes hold an average of 15 students, ensuring a high faculty-to-student ratio.
 Our goal is to ensure you receive personalized attention and have the opportunity to really get to know your classmates and professors.

 Can I focus my studies on certain areas of clinical social work?↑

-Yes, SocialWork@Simmons offers you the option of focusing your studies in one of four areas of clinical specialization: Child and Family, Trauma and Interpersonal Violence, Mental Health and Addictions, and Health and Aging.
-You are not required to select an area of specialization.
+Yes, SocialWork@Simmons offers you the option to choose an Individualized Course of Study or to select a focus for your studies from one of four Specialized Courses of Study: Child and Family, Trauma and Interpersonal Violence, Mental Health and Addictions, and Health and Aging.

 No. The only difference between the campus-based program and the online program is the modality.
 Your degree will state that you earned your Master of Social Work degree from Simmons College.